brittaparks/Threat-Hunting-Scenario-Tor/README.md

 ## Summary

 The user “cyber” on the endpoint device “britt-windows10” initiated and completed the installation of the Tor browser.
-They proceeded to launch the browser, establish connections within the Tor network and created various files related to Tor on their desktop including a file named “tor-shopping-list”.
+They proceeded to launch the browser, establish connections within the Tor network and created various files related to Tor on their desktop including a file named `tor-shopping-list`.
 This sequence of activities indicates the user actively installed, configured and used the Tor browser, likely for anonymous browsing purposes with possible documentation in the form of the shopping list document.

 ---

 ## Response Taken

-TOR usage was confirmed on endpoint “britt-windows10”.
+TOR usage was confirmed on endpoint `britt-windows10`.
 The device was isolated and the user's direct manager was notified.

 ---